 Ford is stronger than ever and is gunning for the throne.

-Recently we reported that the Ford Bronco and Ranger could be making a comeback to Ford dealerships, but now the news is set in stone according to the latest contract between Ford and the United Auto Workers union (UAW).
+Recently we reported that the Ford Bronco and Ranger could be making a comeback to Ford dealerships, but now the auto news is set in stone according to the latest contract between Ford and the United Auto Workers union (UAW).
 The contract outlines over $9 billion dollars of investment that Ford will make.
 It seems that $700 million dollars of that will be invested into a Michigan assembly line that will churn out an Americanized version of the Ford Ranger and eventually will also build the all-new Ford Bronco.